slack-samples/bolt-js-blank-template/README.md

 # Bolt for JavaScript Blank Template

-This is a blank [Bolt for JavaScript](https://tools.slack.dev/bolt-js/) template app used to start buildng new Slack apps.
+This is a blank [Bolt for JavaScript](https://tools.slack.dev/bolt-js/) template app used to start building new Slack apps.

 ## Setup